iter8-tools/iter8/mkdocs/docs/tutorials/knative/quick-start.md

     ```

 ## 4. Promote winner
 Assert that the experiment completed and found a winning version.
-If the conditions are not satisfied, try again after a few more seconds.
+If the conditions are not satisfied, try again after a few seconds.
 ```shell
 iter8ctl assert -c completed -c winnerFound
 ```